 Is a trip to Liverpool complete without a stadium tour?
 Whether it’s LFC or Everton, these two teams have created the fabric of sporting life here.

-Where Should You Stay In Liverpool?
+Where Should You Stay On Your Long Weekend In Liverpool?